bford/cofo/README.md

 	making CBE embedding automatically
 	[*canonical*](https://en.wikipedia.org/wiki/Canonicalization)
 	in this common case.
-*	Both encoding and decoding is extremely simple, with only a few cases, and even simpler when embedded strings are constrained to be short.
+*	Streaming encoders can delimit arbitrarily-long embedded strings progressively in variable-size chunks between &sim;16KB and &sim;4MB.
+*	Relative space overhead diminishes rapidly for large strings, to a limit of &sim;0.0001% when streaming with the maximum chunk size.

 A [prototype implementation in Go](https://github.com/bford/cbe-go) is already available, and porting CBE to other language should be straightforward.

-## Encoding binary blobs into one or more chunks
+## Encoding binary blobs into more chunks

 CBE takes an arbitrary byte sequence or *blob* of any length &ndash;
 even an endless stream &ndash;